manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_09_htap_with_azure_synapse_link.md

 6. Use the **Run** button to run the query, which:
     - Creates a new serverless SQL pool database named **Profiles** if it does not exist
     - Changes the database context to the **Profiles** database.
-    - Drops the **UserProfileHTAP** view if it exists.
+    - Drops the **OnlineUserProfile01** view if it exists.
-    - Creates a SQL view named **UserProfileHTAP**.
+    - Creates a SQL view named **OnlineUserProfile01**.
-    - Uses the OPENROWSET statement to set the data source type to **CosmosDB**, sets the account details, and specifies that we want to create the view over the Azure Cosmos DB analytical store container named **UserProfileHTAP**.
+    - Uses the OPENROWSET statement to set the data source type to **CosmosDB**, sets the account details, and specifies that we want to create the view over the Azure Cosmos DB analytical store container named **OnlineUserProfile01**.
     - Matches the property names in the JSON documents and applies the appropriate SQL data types.
 Notice that we set the **preferredProducts** and **productReviews** fields to **varchar(max)**.
 This is because both of these properties contain JSON-formatted data within.
     - Since the **productReviews** property in the JSON documents contain nested subarrays, the script needs to "join" the properties from the document with all elements of the array.
 Synapse SQL enables us to flatten the nested structure by applying the OPENJSON function on the nested array.
 We flatten the values within **productReviews** like we did using the Python **explode** function earlier in the Synapse Notebook.